Recollections a decade on

 We agreed to meet, but as neither of us really knew Sydney we couldn’t decide where to meet.
 So we just decided to meet at 7.30pm outside Sydney Opera House.

 We just arranged it like that.
-In much the same way, when I was at home, I might organise to meet a friend outside the Station, or in Wetherspoons, we had casually arranged to meet outside one of the most famous landmarks in the world.
+In much the same way, when I was at home, I might organise to meet a friend outside the Railway Station, or in Wetherspoons, we had casually arranged to meet outside one of the most famous landmarks in the world.

 Pretty cool right?